gpageot/JenkinsUE4/README.md

 ## Jenkins pipeline

+We recommend to first setup the "test" projects, then the "compile" and finally the "package" project.

+As each of those pipeline are more complex and have more parameters than the next.

 This is the core of the project: a series of Jenkins groovy script that allow you to automate task using UE4 like compilation, package creation and upload to archive, Fill the Shared Derived data cache, etc.

 [jenkins pipeline](Pipelines/.)